Adventures in Machine Learning

 By using these methods, you can efficiently extract relevant data from a DataFrame.
 In data analysis using Pandas, selecting specific rows in a DataFrame based on column values is a common task.

-Fortunately, Pandas offers an array of methods for selecting rows based on specific conditions.
-This article will explore two more methods for selecting rows in a pandas DataFrame based on column values.
+Pandas offers various methods for selecting rows based on specific conditions.
+This section explores two more methods for selecting rows in a Pandas DataFrame based on column values.

 Here is an example: